Chauhanshi/Data-Analysis-NoShow-Fuel/README.md

 Projects in this Reposatory are:

-1. No Show Appointments:
+1. No Show Appointments
-- Data related to fuel economy of an automobile which is distance traveled by a vehicle and the amount of fuel consumed.

 2. Fuel Economy Data Analysis
+> - Data related to fuel economy of an automobile which is distance traveled by a vehicle and the amount of fuel consumed.